-Is the so Is the school protecting the rights of English Learner (EL) students?
+Is the school protecting the rights of English Learner (EL) students?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to requirements regarding English Learners (ELs), including but not limited to: • Equitable access and opportunity to enroll • Required policies related to the service of EL students • Compliance with native language communication requirements • Proper steps for identification of students in need of EL services • Appropriate and equitable delivery of services of identified students • Appropriate accommodations on assessments • Exiting of students from EL services • Ongoing monitoring of exiting students
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to requirements regarding English Learners (ELs), including but not limited to: Equitable access and opportunity to enroll Required policies related to the service of EL students Compliance with native language communication requirements Proper steps for identification of students in need of EL services Appropriate and equitable delivery of services of identified students Exiting of students from EL services Ongoing monitoring of exiting students

+2022-2023

 2021-2022

 2020-2021

 2019-2020

-2018-2019

 Is the school meeting financial reporting and compliance requirements?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to financial reporting requirements, including but not limited to: • Complete and on-time monthly submission of financial reports, including annual budget, revised budgets (if applicable), periodic financial reports as required by the authorizer, and any reporting requirements if the board contracts with an Education Service Provider (ESP) • On-time submission and completion of the annual independent audit and corrective action plans, if applicable • All reporting requirements related to the use of public funds
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to financial reporting requirements, including but not limited to: Complete and on-time monthly submission of financial reports, including annual budget, revised budgets (if applicable), periodic financial reports as required by the authorizer, and any reporting requirements if the board contracts with an Education Service Provider (ESP) /management company On-time submission and completion of the annual independent audit and corrective action plans, if applicable All reporting requirements related to

+2022-2023

-2021-2022 ·
+2021-2022

 2020-2021

 2019-2020

-2018-2019

-Is the school Is the school following Generally Accepted Accounting Principles (GAAP)?
+Is the school following Generally Accepted Accounting Principles (GAAP)?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to financial management and oversight expectations as evidenced by an annual independent audit, including but not limited to: • An unqualified audit opinion • An audit devoid of significant findings and conditions, material weaknesses, or significant internal control weaknesses • An audit that does not include a significant ongoing concern disclosure in the notes or explanatory paragraph within the audit report
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to financial management and oversight expectations as evidenced by an annual independent audit, including but not limited to: An unqualified audit opinion An audit devoid of significant findings and conditions, material weaknesses, or significant internal control weaknesses An audit that does not include a significant ongoing concern disclosure in the notes or explanatory paragraph within the audit report

+2022-2023

 2021-2022

 2020-2021

 2019-2020

-2018-2019

-ls · Is the school complying with governance requirements?
+ls Is the school complying with governance requirements?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to governance by its board, including but not limited to: • Board policies, including those related to oversight of an Education Service Provider (ESP), if applicable • Board Bylaws • Board Training • Sunshine Laws: proper notice of meetings, changes to meeting times/locations, cancellation notices, and starting on time • Code of Ethics • Conflicts of Interest • Board composition and/or membership rules • Compensation for attendance at meetings
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to governance by its board, including but not limited to: Board policies, including those related to oversight of an Education Service Provider (ESP) /management company, if applicable Board Bylaws Board Training Sunshine Laws: proper notice of meetings, changes to meeting times/locations, cancellation notices, and starting on time Code of Ethics Board composition and/or membership rules

+2022-2023

 2021-2022

 2020-2021

 2019-2020

-2018-2019